 However, a quality service catalog does so much more for your organization than simply providing a tidy space for everything on offer to be listed.
 Effective service catalogs will also be integrated with a self-service portal – allowing end users to submit their own service requests and to track or update their own tickets.

-In this blog, we’ll explore this further by looking at three big ways that your organization will benefit when a quality service catalog is put in place.
+In this blog, we’ll explore this further by looking at three big benefits of a quality service catalog for your organization.

 1. Improved stakeholder experience